 Calm, modest, and detail-oriented team player who gently encourage others to collaborate effectively.

 Strengths: Excellent with time management and concentration; kind and organized.
-Quietly inspire others to work diligently and stay focused.
+Quietly inspires others to work diligently and stay focused.

 Limitations: May struggle with extended amounts of teamwork, get caught up in overthinking solutions.
 Cautious of trying new strategies.